 All Other Compensation and Perquisites.
 While the Compensation Committee reviews and monitors the level of other compensation offered to the named executive officers, the committee typically does not adjust the level of benefits offered on an annual basis.
 The committee does consider the benefits and perquisites offered to the named executive officers in its evaluation of the total compensation received by each.
 It is our belief that perquisites for executive officers should be very limited in scope and value and reflective of similar perquisites from competitive employers both in the industry and the region.
-Due to this philosophy, Lakeland Financial has generally provided nominal benefits to executives that are not available to all full time employees and we plan to continue this approach in the future.
-The benefits offered in 2017 to the named executive officers will continue for 2018.
-The perquisites received by the named executive officers in 2017 are reported in the 2017 Summary Compensation Table.
+Due to this philosophy, Lakeland Financial has generally provided nominal benefits to executive officers in 2018 to the named executive officers will continue for 2019.
+The perquisites received by the named executive officers in 2018 are reported in the 2018 Summary Compensation Table.